heyuanpengpku/heyuanpeng.github.io/_pages/includes/exp.md

 - Academic Technology Award (2021, Southwest University)
 - Innovation and Entrepreneurship Award (2021, Southwest University)
 - Literary and Artistic Activities Award (2021, Southwest University)
-- The Stars of Self-improvement of Chinese College Students (2021, The Communist Youth League of China)
+- The Stars of Self-improvement of Chinese College Students (2021, The Communist Youth League of China, The Sole University-Wide Recipient)

 ---